meiqing-wang/Cow-TrackingbyClassification/README.md

   /video_name                # give a name to the video (required)
 ```

 Labels should follow the YOLO format, i.e., use normalized values.
-This time, class should correspond to the different identities.
+This time, the classes should be added and correspond to the identities.
 ```
 class x_center y_center width height